Client(s): Global Communities

-Technical Expertise: Newborn and Child Health , Universal Health Coverage, Health Supply Chain Management, Maternal Health, Nutrition
+Technical Expertise: Newborn and Child Health , Health Systems Strengthening, Health Supply Chain Management, Maternal Health, Nutrition

 According to the 2008 Ghana Demographic and Health Survey, 28 percent of Ghanaian children under the age 5 are stunted, 7.5 percent are wasted, and 13.9 percent are underweight.
 Nationally, rates of stunting in children under the age of five decreased from 30 percent in 2003, although stunting rates in the northern regions remain high with an increase in some regions.
 Among the regions with the highest rate of stunting is the Northern Region, with stunting rates at 32.4 percent, and with wasting rates among the highest in the country at 13 percent.
 Nationally, stunting levels are shown to increase for children in the second year of life, aligning with the introduction of complementary food.

 Resiliency in Northern Ghana (RING) is a five-year USAID-funded project implemented by Global Communities, the prime, with technical assistance from JSI and other partners.
 RING is an integrated project and partnership effort under USAID's Feed the Future Initiative designed to contribute to the Government of Ghana efforts to sustainably reduce poverty and improve the nutrition status of vulnerable populations.
 The project's goal is improved livelihoods and nutritional status of vulnerable populations.
 In support of the goal, RING aims to improve the livelihood and nutritional status of vulnerable households in targeted communities in 17 districts in the Northern Region.

 Consistent with USAID Forward principles of direct support to host governments, RING is implemented through a collaborative approach with District Assemblies and with the Northern Region Coordinating Council.